• Skip to primary navigation

 Keep the dough in the bowl, cover the top with plastic wrap and refrigerate for at least 2.5 hours.
 You must not skip this step or the cookies will spread everywhere while baking.

-Step 6: Scoop the Dough and Coat with Sugar
+Step 9: Scoop the Dough and Coat with Sugar

-Step 7: Flatten into Thick Discs
+Step 10: Flatten into Thick Discs

 Flatten each scoop into a thick disc versus a ball.
 If you don't do this step, the cookies will remain in the ball shape when baking.
-The disc may stick to your hands again while shaping.

 Once again, drop the disc in the granulated sugar to coat.
 This will prevent the stickiness as well.

-Step 8: Bake the Cookies and Cool
+Step 11: Bake the Cookies and Cool

 Place dough discs about 3-4 inches apart on the parchment lined baking sheet.
 Bake the cookies at 325 degrees Fahrenheit for 15 minutes.

 Immediately reshape the cookies when they come out of the oven by using a spatula to push them into a circle shape and let cool on the baking sheet for 5 min before transferring to a cooling rack.
-If you don't do this, the cookies will break apart into a giant mess.

 Transfer cookies to a cooling rack and let them cool completely.
 If you place the jam onto the hot cookie, it will develop a liquid layer in-between the cookie and the jam.

-Step 9: Add the Strawberry Jam
+Step 12: Add the Strawberry Jam

 Once cool, spread about ½ teaspoon of strawberry jam onto the tops of the cookies, making sure you keep the jam away from the edges of the cookies; otherwise you'll end up with a mess.

-Step 1: Mix The Glaze Ingredients
+Step 13: Mix The Glaze Ingredients

 Start adding in the 1.5 tablespoons water a little at a time until you reach the desired consistency.
 You may not need all the water.
-The glaze should be thick enough to coat the back of a spoon and not thin and watery.

-Step 2: Drizzle The Glaze
+Step 14: Drizzle The Glaze

 Drizzle the strawberry glaze on top of the cool cookies.
 If you drizzle it on warm cookies, the glaze will melt.

-Let the glaze harden prior to storing.
+Let the glaze harden prior to eating and storing.

 Expert Baking Tips

-- Making the Jam- The jam must be thick; it cannot be watery like a strawberry sauce otherwise a wet layer will form under the jam (on top of the cookie) after storing.
+• Making the Jam- The jam must be thick; it cannot be watery like a strawberry sauce otherwise a wet layer will form under the jam (on top of the cookie) after storing.
 If the jam is still too liquidy after cooking for 75 minutes, continue to reduce it down on low heart, until thick.
 This process does take a while.
 I advise making the jam the day prior to making the cookies.
 Let the jam sit out at room temperature for about 15-20 minutes prior to adding to the dough.

-- Use Packed Cups of Flour- Normally in baking we do not use packed cups however, when working with gluten free, I've found using packed cups works best to help the baked goods keep their shape.
+• Use Packed Cups of Flour- Normally in baking we do not use packed cups however, when working with gluten free, I've found using packed cups works best to help the baked goods keep their shape.
 For this recipe use packed cups or please read the gram amount.

-- Use Room Temperature Butter- Do not use softened or melted butter/vegan baking sticks.
+• Use Room Temperature Butter- Do not use softened or melted butter/vegan baking sticks.
 The cookies will spread out when baking into a giant mess while in the oven.
 As I mentioned earlier, if you're using vegan butter, make sure to use only vegan baking sticks (not vegan butter in a tub) and make sure it's more on the cold side versus room temperature.

-- Chill the Dough- If you don’t chill the dough for at least 2.5 hours, the cookies will be impossible to form into balls.
+• Chill the Dough- If you don’t chill the dough for at least 2.5 hours, the cookies will be impossible to form into balls.
 The dough will be very wet and sticky.

-- Wash Your Cookie Scoop- If you noticed the dough is starting to get sticky, wash and dry your cookie scoop halfway through making the dough balls.
+• Wash Your Cookie Scoop- If you noticed the dough is starting to get sticky, wash and dry your cookie scoop halfway through making the dough balls.

-- Reshape the Cookies- If you want your cookies nice and round, reshape them as soon as they come out of the oven.
+• Reshape the Cookies- If you want your cookies nice and round, reshape them as soon as they come out of the oven.
 Use a spatula to push them back into a circle shape.

-- Making The Glaze- If the glaze appears too watery, add more confectioners’ sugar 1 tablespoon at a time.
+• Making The Glaze- If the glaze appears too watery, add more confectioners’ sugar 1 tablespoon at a time.
 If it appears too thick, add more water ¼ teaspoon at a time.
 You want the glaze thin enough to drizzle but thick enough to coat the back of a spoon and solidify on the cookies.

-- Don't Store them at Room Temperature: Due to the fruit, the cookies tend to get very wet at room temperature.
+• Don't Store them at Room Temperature: Due to the fruit, the cookies tend to get very wet at room temperature.
 Store in the fridge or freezer and bring to room temperature prior to eating.

 Recipe FAQs